What’s it all about?

 For house price information please visit the sold data tab.

 Eating and drinking: The main artery of the area is Holland Park Avenue, where there's a handful of busy coffee houses.
-Julie’s Restaurant & Champagne Bar has been quenching the thirst and hunger of trendy Londoners for over 40 years.
-One of Holland Park’s most opulent restaurants is The Belvedere, a one time ballroom located in the middle of the park.
-Residents come here on special occasions to enjoy the great food and elegant surroundings.
 The Ladbroke Arms is also an excellent dining spot, offering al fresco seating and delicious plates of food.
 The Castle serves excellent bloody Marys.

 Shopping: The semi pedestrianised Clarendon Cross is a cluster of boutique shops peddling the kinds of specialist luxury goods only found in Kensington.
 It’s impossible to walk past Harper and Tom’s flower shop without quite literally stopping to smell the roses – their pots of beautiful blooms spill out of the shop and onto the street, brightening up any morning commute.
 Any Holland Park local worth their salt knows that the only place to go for kitchenware is Summerill & Bishop.